parryc/chinese-nlp/README.md

 ## Chinese Sentence Segmentation
 Playing around with ways of emulating different chinese sentence techniques in the browser

+## Why?
+Everyone and their mom has done some sort of Chinese NLP thing, how is this different?

+It's not, really.
+But basically it's cause not everyone has a server in X or wants to use language Y (I'm looking at you, Java) etc. How can I create the most efficient single JS file that can compete with some of the large, expansive, OMFG I have 98,000 bigrams in my database.
+What is a reasonable list of words that I need?
+These kinds of questions.

 ## Done
 * Forward Maximum Matching
 * Backward Maximum Matching